 Below is the trace properties after several seconds of recording.
 Only 20 events have been captured, for a total duration of 75µs.
 How come?

 The time line provides an explanation: startup events are first recorded, as expected.
 Then Task_2 is started.
-From this point, no kernel event never occurs because Task_2 never stops.
+After this point in time, no kernel event never occurs.
+This is because Task_2 never stops.
 There's nothing left to record, and there is even no evidence (in the recorder) of a Task_1 waiting somewhere...

 What if we apply the same idea to vTask1() instead?